 The length of time taken to conduct a CCTV drain survey on a home can vary.
 It usually depends on the number of bedrooms, bathrooms, kitchens and washing rooms.
 The more drains your home has will also increase the time required to survey the entire system.

 A typical drain survey should take around two hours for a standard 2 bedroomed home, providing the camera can travel around the system with no issues.

-If the cam crawler cannot travel around the drainage system, the drainage engineers will have to use high pressure water jetting to push the debris out of the way.
+If the cam crawler cannot travel around the drainage system, the drainage engineers will have to use high-pressure water jetting to push the debris away.
 This will make it possible for the cam crawler to continue its journey of mapping your drainage system.
 Should any type of blockage be found, it can normally be removed on the first visit.
 Most blocked drains can be cleared within an hour of the problem being identified, saving you time and money.